NSCF/SvelteSpecifyLabels/README.md

 A [Svelte](https://svelte.dev/) app for generating specimen labels with a range of options (Svelte is a front end framework for building web apps, it has nothing to do with labels!).

-This tool was originally built for generating labels from Specify database extracts because it was just easier.
+This tool was originally built as a proof of concept for generating labels from Specify database extracts, because it's just easier.
 However, this tool can generate labels from any input csv file with sensible field headings.

-To run this tool you need to have the following installed:
+You will need to have the following installed:

 - Node.js: [https://nodejs.org/](https://nodejs.org/)
 - git: [https://git-scm.com/download](https://git-scm.com/download)